Phyper14/react-turorial/README.md

 # react-turorial
-A little tutorial porject from reacts official website
+A little tutorial porject from reacts official website.